For New Zealand, San Francisco America's Cup looks make or break

-SAN FRANCISCO Fifty-six-year-old Grant Dalton's daily routine includes strapping on a helmet, a wetsuit and a belt full of emergency gear to work as a lowly "grinder" on the New Zealand catamaran competing in this year's America's Cup sailing regatta.
+SAN FRANCISCO, July 18 Fifty-six-year-old Grant Dalton's daily routine includes strapping on a helmet, a wetsuit and a belt full of emergency gear to work as a lowly "grinder" on the New Zealand catamaran competing in this year's America's Cup sailing regatta.

 Cranking the big winches is an intensely physical job normally left to brawny men at least two decades his junior.
 The wiry, tart-tongued Dalton is also the managing director of Emirates Team New Zealand.
 Through these positions he imparts a blue-collar streak to a blue-blooded sport, making him a fitting symbol for the only Cup challenger that isn't bankrolled by a billionaire.